AK vs SKS: Which Should You Buy, and Why?

 Since both guns use the same ammunition, that portion of this comparison is void.
 Also, since both rifles enjoy great longevity of parts, most shooters won’t need to replace anything on either for the life of the gun.
 For the sake of argument, we’ll assume for whatever reason this prospective buyer assembles guns with a mallet and a grudge.

 The cost of AK parts is pretty cheap, assuming the shooter buys a standard AKM-type rifle.
-If they opt for a milled gun, certain parts are more expensive and rare, like furniture, but the basic components are the same.
+If they opt for a milled gun, certain parts are more expensive and rare, like furniture like bayonets or the folding stocks that were originally developed for Russian paratroopers, but the basic components are the same.
 Spare parts for the SKS used to be very cheap, but with its growing scarcity, the cost of replacement parts like springs and the gas tube has astronomically increased.
 While magazines are fairly inexpensive for both platforms, spare AK mags are infinitely more plentiful, and steel ones can often be found for around $12.
 Advantage: Kalashnikov.

 With a markedly cheaper cost of ownership, better aftermarket support, and marginally better ergonomics, shooters looking for an inexpensive, dependable carbine should lean towards the famed AK.
 While either gun is equally as proficient at throwing inexpensive bullets down range, the AK is more versatile and can more easily be customized for just a few hundreds dollars more.
 That said, I wouldn’t feel under-armed with either of these rifles in a bugout or SHTF situation.
 If I had a choice, though, it’d always be an AK.